 And you'll see the gradient in your effect:

 For the black and white effect, create another Gradient patch and another Gradient step patch.
 Select a Circular gradient this time.
 Adjust the start and end range in the Gradient Step patch to 0.6 and 2.
-We kept the colors as black and white, but you could choose any you like.
+We kept the colors as black and white, but you could choose different ones instead.

 Again, create a Dot Product, Swizzle and Add patch.
 Connect: